will-molloy/auto-handbrake-encoding/README.md

 ## Use cases

-### Encoding Nvidia ShadowPlay videos with a CFR preset
+### Converting to CFR video

 #### Why?

-- Nvidia ShadowPlay records video with a variable/peak frame rate (VFR/PFR), leading to audio sync issues in video editing software
+- You might have variable/peak frame rate (VFR/PFR) recordings, leading to audio sync issues in video editing software
+  - This is a problem with NVIDIA ShadowPlay and AMD ReLive

 #### How?